gtrevorrow/OCI-CLI-Tools/QUICKSTART.md

 Before installing the wrapper, ensure you have:

 ### OCI Workload Identity Federation Configuration
-- **Trust relationship configured**: OCI Workload Identity Federation must be set up to establish trust between your OAuth/OIDC authorization server (e.g., Oracle IDCS) and an OCI IAM domain.
+- **Trust relationship configured**: OCI Workload Identity Federation must be set up to establish trust between your OAuth/OIDC authorization server (e.g., Okta) and an OCI IAM domain.
 - **User exists in the domain**: Your user account must exist in the OCI IAM domain that trusts the authorization server.
 - **OAuth client registered**: An OAuth 2.0 client (confidential client with client_id and client_secret) must be registered in your authorization server with:
   - Authorization Code grant type enabled
   - Refresh Token grant type enabled (offline_access scope)
   - Redirect URI `http://127.0.0.1:8181/callback` (or your chosen port) registered
-- **Token exchange endpoint**: The authorization server's token endpoint must support OCI's RFC 8693 profile (token exchange to urn:oci:token-type:oci-upst).

 See [OCI Workload Identity Federation documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/federation/workload-identity-federation.htm) for detailed setup steps.